run-manual-docker-security-scan

 Step 4: Document New Non-Affecting CVEs

-For any new non-affecting CVE, create docs/security/analysis/non-affecting/CVE-<id>.md with:
+For any new non-affecting CVE, create docs/security/analysis/production/CVE-<id>.md or

 - frontmatter fields: